Step-by-step workflow guide

 Project Pulse

-Full guide to using AIM Pulse for post-award project tracking, health scoring, and stakeholder reporting.
+Post-award delivery tracking, health scoring, and stakeholder reporting.

 Scoring Methodology